cozy-elixir/proposals/ship-utilities-for-building-platform-sdks.md

 And, leaving all other decisions to the users:

+- what to implement in the SDK (all the APIs or just what they need)
 - how to get and use configurations
 - how to build and send requests
-- what to implement in the SDK (all the APIs or just what they need)
+- how to handle errors
 - how to test
 - ...